joanajeremias/joanajeremias/README.md

 ### Hey 🦑

 I recently completed a Full Stack Bootcamp and am exploring the world of coding, focusing on web development.
-My background in cultural management, and event production, gives me a unique perspective, blending creativity with structured, results-driven approaches.
+My background in cultural management and event production, gives me a unique perspective, blending creativity with structured, results-driven approaches.

 ---